crossplane/docs/content/knowledge-base/guides/troubleshoot.md

       "name": "example-application-xqlsz"
     }
     ```
-3. In the above output, we see the cluster scoped resource for this claim.
+3. In the preceding output, you see the cluster scoped resource for this claim.
 Kind = `XExampleApp` name = `example-application-xqlsz`
-4. Get the cluster resource's event.
+4. View the cluster scoped resource's events.

     ```bash
     kubectl describe xexampleapp example-application-xqlsz